toholdaquill/toholdaquill.github.io/american-refugees-are-coming.md

 The Bassador took off his hundred-gallon cowboy hat and wiped his forehead.
 "Whoo-eee!" he laughed.
 "Freedom of speech!
 In Canada!
 I knew I could count on you, Mishy-Mash."

-"Mishy-/Mish,/" the Mishy-Mish corrected.
+"Mishy-*Mish,*" the Mishy-Mish corrected.
 "Let me show you how we're handling these American refugee terrorists.
 Here's one now."

 He tapped at his laptop, spun the screen to show the dossier of a grey-haired woman smiling at the camera.